huddy67/Morrill-Hudson-Portfolio/project1.md

 | **NIC**          | 2.5 Gbps network card                      | $100      |
 | **Other**        | Extra case fans, RGB lighting, style upgrades | $50       |

 I chose that I was going to make a PC focused on 4k video editing.
 I felt like the componenent that needed to be upgraded the most was the RAM because 8 gigabytes, especially for video editing is not very effective.
 Since video editing relies a lot on memory, I decided to upgrade to 32 gigabytes ($300).
 The next upgrade I decided to get was to upgrade the CPU to a high end 8 core processor.
 The CPU is like the brain of the computer and everything needs to run through it.
 Video editing requires a significant amount of cores especially since you often have multiple applications open at a time.
 This upgrade cost me another $300.
 I decided next that I was going to upgrade the graphics card, which for editing is important especially for 4k since you need to have good visuals.
 Graphics cards, however, are expensive so I opted for the mid range graphics card instead of the high end one for $250 dollars.
 My final upgrade was the SSD.
 Video editing requires you to download a ton of videos, photos, etc... and therefor I felt like the base amount wasnt suffiecent.
-512 gb isnt ideal, but I didnt think of it as an absolute necessity because you can free up stoarage any time and many videos and photos you wont need to keep.
+512 gb isnt ideal, but I did not think of it as an absolute necessity because you can free up storage any time and many videos and photos you won't need to keep.
 This upgrade cost me $150.
 In the end my total came out to exactly $1000.
 I would of liked to upgrade other things like the cooling fan since 4k editing can make your PC overheat, but I felt like the other upgrades were more of a necessity.

 # Metal To Magic Reflection

 This project was very helpful to me, especially since I hadn't really had any prior experience with computers, their parts, and how they work together.
 I would say the most important thing I learned was in the first activity where we talked about the functions of the hardware and how they work together, because we use terms like the CPU, GPU, etc... every day and knowing that information is essential to my success in the class.
 I also enjoyed the component song part, because it allowed me to be creative, while also learning more about the computers.
 Something that I still want to try to learn more from this project was the software.
-I felt like I understood the hardware more than I did the function of the software, but I still think I learned a lot since I really didnt have any understanding of it to begin with.
+I felt like I understood the hardware more than I did the function of the software, but I still think I learned a lot since I really didn't have any understanding of it to begin with.
 The build a PC activity was also helpful, and since it was interactive and fun, I felt like I learned a lot about not only what parts are important for computers, but also what parts are more or less important depending on your objective with your computer.